make-models-fair/make-models-fair.github.io/content/en/docs/Getting Involved/Checklist/_index.md

     * Update the template with the appropriate issue name where it says [NAME-YEAR] and the model publication citation where it says [INSERT MODEL PUBLICATION CITATION HERE]
     {{< imgproc update_template_screenshot Resize "800x" >}} {{< /imgproc >}}

-    * Name the issue based on the publication citation associated with the model using the following guidelines:
+    * Name the issue based on the model publication citation using the following guidelines:
       - _One author:_ name-year
         - Example: zhang-2004
       - _Two authors:_ name1-name2-year